davidsonfellipe/awesome-wpo/README.md

 * [Gulp-vulcanize](https://github.com/sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.

-## Webserver modules

-* [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
-This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
-PageSpeed is available as a module for Apache 2.x and Nginx 1.x.
-* [WebP-detect](https://github.com/igrigorik/webp-detect) - WebP with Accept negotiation.

 ## Webserver Benchmarks

 * [HTTPerf](https://code.google.com/p/httperf/) - httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.